-If you cannot start your application take a look at your logs to see if they contain further information regarding the issue.
-This guide should help with making use of your logs.
+If you can’t start your service, review your logs to see if they contain information about the issue.

-Once you’re sure the application is running you’ll want to take a look at the server resources it is consuming.
+After you’re sure that the application is running, check the server resources to verify how much your application is consuming.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License